pronoiac/the-manual/the-manual.md

 Nobody would dare ask to be paid for having a laugh, acting the lad - buy them a pint and they will be well happy.

 Singers - good or bad - are invariably a problem.
-They not only make incredibly bad time keepers which can lead to disasterous consequences when you are facing a jam-packed schedule during the period when your record has entered the Top 30 but not yet made Number One, they also tend to confuse their role as singer of songs with that of would-be world leaders.
+They not only make incredibly bad time keepers which can lead to disastrous consequences when you are facing a jam-packed schedule during the period when your record has entered the Top 30 but not yet made Number One, they also tend to confuse their role as singer of songs with that of would-be world leaders.

-For the majority of people the sound of the vocals and the words that are being sung throughout the verses just merge into the over all sound of the track.
+For the majority of people the sound of the vocals and the words that are being sung throughout the verses just merge into the overall sound of the track.
 The words that are being sung could be any old gibberish, only the words to the chorus have any real importance.
 Of course there are the exceptions when the classic narrative song breaks through and storms the Number One slot These can never be planned and I'm sure the performers of these freak hits are as surprised as anybody when it happens.
 So unless you want to risk everything on some bizarre tale you have to tell, stick with us.